Burd3n/30-Days-Of-Python/Korean/readme_ko.md

 'Singapore'
 'Python'
 'I love teaching'
-'I hope you are enjoying the first day of 30DaysOfPython Challenge'
+'I hope you are enjoying the first lesson of 30lessonsOfPython Challenge'
 ```

 #### Boolean